charmed-hpc/slurmutils/README.md

 ### Usage

-#### Editors
+#### `slurmutils.editors`

+This module provides an API for editing files, and creating new files if they do not exist.
+Here's some operations you can perform on files using the editors in this module:

 ##### `slurmconfig`

-This module provides an API for editing both _slurm.conf_ and _Include_ files, and can create new configuration files if they do not exist.
-Here's some common Slurm lifecycle management operators you can perform using this editor:

 ###### Edit a pre-existing _slurm.conf_ configuration file